fcrozatier/choco-ui/src/docs/guides/faq/+page.md

 Yes, the UI components are built from the headless components, which are built using the mixins building blocs, and all three levels are part of the lib and documented.

-So you can reuse the mixins to build your own headless components and then implement your own custom UI component.
+So you can reuse the mixins to build your own headless components and then implement your own custom UI component with these blocs.